Maarrk/silverbullet-grep/README.md

 Yes.

-## Why ripgrep?
+## Roadmap

-- Handles UTF-8
-- Gives the same output on all platforms
-- Better defaults (recursive search, parses `.gitignore`, multithreaded)
-- Flags that made it easy to create this output
-- Should be available on the same platforms as SilverBullet, since it's written in Rust like [Deno](https://deno.com)
+- Exclude files matching the `spaceIgnore` setting

 ## Contributing

-If you manage to find bugs, report them on the [issue tracker on GitHub](https://github.com/Maarrk/silverbullet-grep/issues).
+If you find bugs, report them on the [issue tracker on GitHub](https://github.com/Maarrk/silverbullet-grep/issues).
 I doubt I will implement more features, Pull Requests are preferred.

 ### Building from source